 Weekends: By appointment only

-We require one week notice for weekday events/classes and two weeks notice for weekend events/classes.
+We require one week notice for weekday events/classes and two weeks' notice for weekend events/classes.
 We will try to accommodate last minute requests if equipment and staff are available.
-E-mail sent to email@example.com is our preferred method when requesting equipment and labor services.
-You may also use the Online Request Form, or call us with questions.
+E-mail sent to firstname.lastname@example.org is our preferred method when requesting equipment and labor services.
+You may also call us with questions at (305) 284-3801.
 Disc duplications, file conversions and webcasting projects take up to two weeks to complete.
 It is our policy that equipment is for on campus use only.
 We offer limited A/V and labor support for off campus events.
 You may borrow equipment once you have signed an agreement that you have read our policies on borrowing equipment.

 We produce the equipment you need for your event.
 To request audio visual assistance for event production, please reserve the appropriate room and select the services request under the A/V section within the online classroom reservation system.
 Please include an explanation of your desired outcome for your event, and we will translate that request into equipment and labor required for a successful event.